KaiiMenai/pands-project/README.md

     3. Outputs a scatter plot of each pair of variables.
     4. Performs any other analysis you think is appropriate.

-## Basic Data Checks

-The iris dataset contains 150 samples of 3 species, there are 50 samples for each of the species.
-Each sample has 4 measurements taken (other than species/class), these are: petal length, petal width, sepal length, and sepal width.

 ## Explain what the code does for the important tests